LBRAI2219-2023/pierre_huljev/README.md

 # Day 3 - Plant Scale model - CPlantBox

-CPlantBox is a model used to simulated the growth and development of complex plant.
+Hello, CPlantBox is a model used to simulated the growth and development of complex plant.
 Here we will use it to simulate a root system architecture.

 ## Play with the model and the parameters